gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 ![Slack Interactions Request URL](/postimages/advent-2018/building-ci-cd-slack-bot/slack-interactions-request-url.png)

-* Once all those are done, we install the app into our workspace, and copy the slack token.
+* Once all those are done, we install the app into our workspace and copy the slack token.

 ### Structuring our Slack Client

 Let us describe the Slack objects in Go.
 We will create structs for the slack message object, and what we receive from Slack when an interaction happens.
 To send out our messages, we need to use the token we got after we installed our application to our Slack workspace.

-In this example, I'm using [viper](https://github.com/spf13/viper) to load `slackToken` from the config.
-Later during the `init()` function, we'll set up [viper](https://github.com/spf13/viper) so we load the config from the right place.
+In this example, I'm using [Viper](https://github.com/spf13/viper) to load `slackToken` from the config.
+Later during the `init()` function, we'll set up [Viper](https://github.com/spf13/viper) so we load the config from the right place.

 ```go
 // slack.go